What You’ll Learn 🖥️

 Display widgets and appearance on the screen

-DewesoftX has four basic types of display widgets:
+DewesoftX includes four basic types of display widgets:

 Single value display widgets: these show only one value at a time.
 Some example widgets in this group are digital meter, bar meter, analog meter, indicator lamp, etc.